projectfluent/fluent.js/tools/perf/README.md

 High Resolution Timer (HRT)
 ---------------------------

-All numbers are reported in microseconds (μs) via node's [process.hrtime][] or SpiderMonkey shell's [dateNow][].
+All numbers are reported in millisecods (ms) via node's [process.hrtime][] or SpiderMonkey shell's [dateNow][].
 This allows to measure the time of a single operation.